 The current protest movement is also a response to the Moïse administration’s grave economic mismanagement, which has had devastating consequences for the majority of Haitians who are poor.
 In order to feed its patronage machine, the administration has both borrowed and printed substantial sums of money, leading to a record deficit, extreme inflation and sharp currency depreciation.
 The government’s budget deficit has grown to a record $89.6 million since October, and the national budget is nine months late.
 The Haitian gourde has lost half of its value over the past five years, and in February inflation reached 17% after years in double digits.

-The international community has continued to offer aid to the Haitian government in spite of the corruption and mismanagement, but the Moïse administration has hampered aid from coming through.
+The Moïse administration has also hampered the release of international development assistance.
 For example, due to a flawed negotiation of a multi-billion dollar Toussaint-Louverture airport revitalization project agreement with the Industrial and Commercial Bank of China that violated the regulations on interest rates imposed by the IMF and World Bank, the Haitian government has been forced to abandon the project, and has failed to recoup $42 million already invested in it.
 Furthermore, the Inter-American Development Bank decided to suspend the disbursement of a $41 million grant to be used for the construction of buildings to expand the Caracol Industrial Park because of management problems including safety, security, and the high price of electricity.
 Moreover, the IMF agreement with the Haitian Government of a three-year loan of US$ 229 million for Haiti that was negotiated in March is currently on hold and has not yet been put before the IMF Executive Board for discussion and decision due to the current political situation in Haiti and the government’s failure to introduce its budget.
 Meanwhile, the Haitian government’s absence in major international conversations regarding the country’s development has stifled international investment.
-For example, in February 2018, the Haitian government canceled its participation in a UN high-level donor retreat to address the ongoing cholera epidemic in Haiti to protest a MINUJUSTH statement that welcomed “the assignment of investigating judges to pursue the PetroCaribe courts cases filed by private citizens.”
+For example, in February 2018, the Haitian government canceled its participation in a UN high-level donor retreat to address the ongoing cholera epidemic in protest of a United Nations Mission for Justice Support in Haiti (MINUJUSTH)statement that welcomed the assignment of investigative judges in the PetroCaribe courts cases.

 As a result of the economic mismanagement, millions of Haitians who were living on the edge of desperation have fallen off that edge in recent years.
 Families cannot eat, send their children to school, or access the most basic healthcare.
 The country’s economic malaise has even started reaching the middle and upper classes of society.
 Outside of Haiti, the U.S. Government’s termination of Temporary Protected Status for Haitians in the United States has threatened to return 50,000 people to Haiti and put an end to remittances that support an estimated 250,000 family members in Haiti.
 Remittances from abroad makes up 25% of Haiti’s national income.
 The desperate economic situation further explains why the PetroCaribe corruption scandal has triggered such a mass mobilization in response.

-Impunity for human rights abuses
+Impunity for Human Rights Abuses